uktrade/iigb-beta-content/content/beta/investment-ops/businesses/en_US.md

 ---

-Businesses that have significant influence in the selected industry.
+Locations with businesses that have significant impact in your selected industry.